 Snell launches real-time HD Archangel

-Archangel Ph.C HD works up to 10 times faster than equivalent software products, and delivers a greater quantity of quality SD and HD content far more quickly.
-In a 3RU chassis, the Archangel Ph.C HD restores material within two to three times its running length.
-It delivers a clean product that often surpasses the original version while requiring less bandwidth for digital transmission.
+Archangel Ph.C-HD can work up to 10 times faster than equivalent software products and delivers a greater quantity of quality SD and HD content far more quickly, according to Snell.
+In a 3RU chassis, the Archangel Ph.C-HD restores material within two to three times its running length.
+Snell said it delivers a clean product that often surpasses the original version while requiring less bandwidth for digital transmission.

-The device is available at a price point considerably lower than frame-by-frame restoration.
-High-quality restoration often proves to be a laborious and time-consuming process requiring frame-by-frame editing; and as a result, a great deal of content remains unrestored.
-The Archangel Ph.C HD turns this problem into an opportunity.
+The device is available at a price point lower than frame-by-frame restoration.
+High-quality restoration often proves to be a laborious and time-consuming process requiring frame-by-frame editing, and, as a result, a great deal of content remains unrestored.
+Snell said the Archangel Ph.C-HD turns this problem into an opportunity.

-The restoration system provides a unique combination of stabilization, flicker removal and noise reduction processes, with Ph.C (phase correlation motion compensation) used throughout to guarantee the highest quality results.
+The Snell restoration system provides a combination of stabilization, flicker removal and noise reduction processes, with phase-correlation motion compensation used throughout to guarantee the highest-quality results.

 The latest product and technology information